BHarrisAstro/Cassini-Division/readme.txt

 The program initializes the system with nParticles number of ring particles randomly placed within a ring surrounding Saturn.
 The radius of the ring is defined by the innermost bounds of the B ring and the outermost bounds of the A ring.
 Mimas is positioned outside of the ring system.

+Links:
+-Youtube videos of my original animations (from Version 1.0) can be found on the "COSIPS: Computer Simulations in Planetary Science" YouTube channel.
+  > youtube.com/watch?v=pNShC5iLG18
+  > youtube.com/watch?v=an6R5dO6Xmg
+  > youtube.com/watch?v=6yPayqetpvU

 Changes:
 -Added a new cell that animates a bar plot of density by ring region (A ring, B ring, and the Cassini Division), providing a quantitative measure of change over time.